praveenreddysheelam/weekday/README.md

 ```js
 npm start
 ```
-# How to run this run this project
-    - Clone a repository from github(gh repo clone praveenreddysheelam/weekday)
-    - npm start to run this project
 # Development
     -Header(Based on api selecting filters )
       -Role (frontend,backend,techlead,andriod,ios)--> drop down with multiple item selection